Electromagnetic Aircraft Launch System: Criticisms

 In May 2017, President Donald Trump criticized EMALS during an interview with Time, saying that in comparison to traditional steam catapults, "the digital costs hundreds of millions of dollars more money and it's no good".

-President Trump's criticism was echoed by a highly critical 2018 report from the Pentagon, which emphasized that reliability of EMALS leaves much to be desired and that the average rate of critical failures is nine times higher than the Navy's threshold requirements.
+President Trump's criticism was echoed by a highly critical 2018 report from the Pentagon, which emphasized that reliability of EMALS left much to be desired and that the average rate of critical failures was nine times higher than the Navy's threshold requirements.

 Reliability

 In 2013, at the Lakehurst, New Jersey test site, 201 of 1,967 test launches failed, giving a 10% failure rate for the test series.
-Factoring in the then-current state of the system, the most generous numbers available in 2013 showed that EMALS has an average failure rate of 1 in 240 cycles.
+Factoring in the then-current state of the system, the most generous numbers available in 2013 showed that EMALS had an average failure rate of 1 in 240 cycles.

 According to a March 2015 report, "Based on expected reliability growth, the failure rate for the last reported Mean Cycles Between Critical Failure was five times higher than should have been expected.
 As of August 2014, the Navy has reported that over 3,017 launches have been conducted at the Lakehurst test site, but have not provided DOT&E [Director, Operational Test and Evaluation] with an update of failures."

 In the test configuration, EMALS could not launch fighter aircraft with external drop tanks mounted.
 "The Navy has developed fixes to correct these problems, but testing with manned aircraft to verify the fixes has been postponed to 2017".

-In July 2017 the system was successfully tested at sea on the USS Gerald R. Ford.
+In July 2017 the system was successfully tested at sea on USS Gerald R. Ford.

 A January 2021 DOT&E Report stated: "During the 3,975 catapult launches [...]
 EMALS demonstrated an achieved reliability of 181 mean cycles between operational mission failure (MCBOMF) [...]
 This reliability is well below the requirement of 4,166 MCBOMF."
-EMALS breaks down often and is not reliable, the Pentagon's director of testing Robert Behler reported after assessing 3,975 cycles on the USS Gerald R. Ford from November 2019 through September 2020.
+EMALS broke down often and was not reliable, the Pentagon's director of testing Robert Behler reported after assessing 3,975 cycles on USS Gerald R. Ford from November 2019 through September 2020.

 In April 2022, Rear Adm.
-Shane G. Gahagan at Naval Air Systems Command said that, despite reports to the contrary, the system is working fine and has achieved 8,500 "cats and traps" on the USS Gerald R. Ford over the past two years.
+Shane G. Gahagan at Naval Air Systems Command said that, despite reports to the contrary, the system was working fine and had achieved 8,500 "cats and traps" on USS Gerald R. Ford over the past two years.

 On 25 June 2022, the major milestone of 10,000 successful catapult launches and arrested landings aboard USS Gerald R. Ford was achieved.